Michigan Drug Testing Laws and Regulations

 Employee testing is permissible for employers who adopted a Drug-Free Workplace Program.
-Testing procedure must be in accordance with the employers’ drug-free workplace policy.
+A testing procedure must be in accordance with the employers’ drug-free workplace policy.

 Employers may require drug and alcohol testing among its employees or prospective employees.
-Testing procedure must be implemented with due consideration of the workers’ privacy rights, dignity and reputation.
+A testing procedure must be implemented with due consideration of the workers’ privacy rights, dignity, and reputation.

 In April 2013, further amendments came in the form of House Bill 4834 which made the marijuana registry card valid for 2 years instead of 1 and required anyone who applies for it to show proof of Michigan residency; and House Bill 4851 which protected patients from arrest by virtue of a valid registry ID with photo and required a verifiable physician-patient relationship thru patient records.

 The latest amendments to this law that took effect on December 20, 2016, came from three separate bills that Gov. Rick Snyder signed on September 20, 2016.
 Together these amendments legalize medical marijuana dispensaries, regulate cultivation and processing facilities and extend legal protections to qualified patients who prefer other forms of the drug like edibles and oils.

 • Crohn's Disease